ahmedabdelaziz5/DevEra/README.md

 ## Usage

-To start DEVERA, you can run the following command:
+To start DEVERA, you can run the following command: `npm start` .

-npm start

 DEVERA will then be available at `http://localhost:3000`.